 To understand whether it is appropriate to bypass P2 trials, it is first important to understand the role of P2 trials in traditional neurological drug development.
-Together with P1 trials, P2 trials make up the “learn zone”31 of drug development, where you can collect data that has “a significant impact on future trial size, expense, and risk.”10 The FDA has said that “sponsors assess phase 2 results to determine if the preliminary results are sufficiently promising to justify a phase 3 study”32 and P2 trials in AD have been called a “necessary step in drug development.”18 Therefore, bypassing P2 trials and the information gained from them may impact the future of the drug development trajectory.
+Together with P1 trials, P2 trials make up what some commentators call the “learn zone”31 of drug development, where you can collect data that has “a significant impact on future trial size, expense, and risk.”10 The FDA has said that “sponsors assess phase 2 results to determine if the preliminary results are sufficiently promising to justify a phase 3 study”32 and P2 trials in AD have been called a “necessary step in drug development.”18 Therefore, bypassing P2 trials and the information gained from them may impact the future of the drug development trajectory.
 In what follows, we will discuss three variables typically investigated in P2 trials and how the lack of each may impact future trials.

 Dose and schedule

-The first task of a typical P2 trial in neurology is to find the optimal dose and schedule.25,26,33–36 This is a stage where, using many doses (under the maximum tolerated dose found in P1 trials), researchers can begin to see a dose relationship in the safety and efficacy endpoints.10 Firstly, the information collected from a P2 trial can help ensure that a safe dose is moved forward to P3 testing.
-This can be critical in CNS disorders because drugs treating these conditions can affect personality or suicidal behavior.3,10 Data show that many doses are changed (mostly lowered) after FDA approval due to safety concerns a practice that was most common in neurological drugs.37 Although it is not clear the role that P2 data had in these cases, it is clear that any consideration/checks of dose are important.
+The first task of a typical P2 trial in neurology is to find the optimal dose and schedule for administering the drug.25,26,33–36 This is a stage where, using many doses (under the maximum tolerated dose found in P1 trials), researchers can begin to see a dose relationship in the safety and efficacy endpoints.10 Firstly, the information collected from a P2 trial can help ensure that a safe dose is moved forward to P3 testing.
+This can be critical in CNS disorders because drugs treating these conditions are often taken for prolonged periods, such that safety issues might emerge with chronic exposure.
+As well, CNS drugs can affect the core of who we are.
+Drugs can affect personality… or Also, CNS drugs often?
+Sometimes… cause adverse psychiatric outcomes, such as suicidal behavior.3,10 Data show that many doses are changed (mostly lowered) after FDA approval due to safety concerns.
+Dose changes practice that was most common in neurological drugs.37 Although it is not clear the role that P2 data had in these cases, it is clear that any consideration/checks of dose are important.
 Secondly, dose optimization is used to find efficacious dose relationships.
-One review investigating nonpositive P3 trials in TBI argues that the equivocal dose optimization results from preceding P2 trials may have contributed to the P3 result.
+One review investigating nonpositive P3 trials in TBI argues that the equivocal dose optimization results from P2 trials may have contributed to the P3 result.
 They suggest that P2 trials should be used to optimize dose before progression to P3 to increase the likelihood that the P3 trial is successful.33

 Efficacy

-In addition to the relationship between dose and efficacy, the second task of a P2 trial is to begin to evaluate whether the drug has the desired impact on the condition.
+In addition to the relationship between dose and safety?, the second task of a P2 trial is to begin to evaluate whether the drug has the desired impact on the condition.
 Ideally, these trials would use clinical endpoints so that researchers can determine if the treatment impacts the livelihood of patients with the condition.
-However, in some chronic neurological diseases, relying on clinical effects would significantly prolong clinical trial duration.25,26,36,38 In these cases, phase 2 trials may use endpoints that they believe are surrogates for the clinical outcomes.
-These surrogate endpoints often have little evidence that they are sensitive or reliable 3,28 though they are powerful when validated because of their ability to decrease trial time.31 This is especially prevalent in AD development, where the lack of validated surrogate biomarkers to use in P2 trials may lead to the initiation of P3 trials without any indication that there is a clinical relationship.29 Reliance on these endpoints may hurt the chance of positive results in P3 trials, as was the case with Semagacestat32 and Solanezumab.22
+However, in some chronic neurological diseases, relying on clinical effects would significantly prolong clinical trial duration.25,26,36,38 For example...
+In these cases, phase 2 trials may use endpoints that they believe are surrogates for the clinical outcomes.
+These surrogate endpoints often have little evidence that they are sensitive or reliable predictors of clinical outcomes, 3,28 though they can be powerful when validated because of their ability to decrease trial duration.31 This is especially prevalent in AD development, where the lack of validated surrogate biomarkers to use in P2 trials may lead to the initiation of P3 trials without any indication that there is a clinical relationship.29 Reliance on these endpoints may hurt the chance of positive results in P3 trials, as was the case with Semagacestat32 and Solanezumab.22